Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Discovering Turkeys Ancient Secrets / My Family Week In Antalya

-Can you believe that It was only 2 days after leaving Italy/Tunisia before I was off away again?
-I was supposed to be on holiday with my sister in Tunisia but she changed her holiday to Turkey, and this is why I basically decided to come here after.
-Although – I did have another reason.
+Can you believe it was only two days after leaving Italy and Tunisia that I was off again?
+I was supposed to be on holiday with my sister in Tunisia, but she changed her plans to Turkey, which is why I decided to come along.
+Although—I did have another reason.

-This being that I have recently been quite Interested in Turkey’s Ancients Secrets.
-I mean Ancient history has always kind of fascinated me but over maybe the past couple years places like Derinkuyu, and Göbekli Tepe have got my attention.
+I had recently become quite interested in Turkey’s ancient secrets.
+Ancient history has always fascinated me, but over the past couple of years, places like Derinkuyu and Göbekli Tepe had really caught my attention.

-So, this was something that actually got me quite excited.
-My Idea was to see my sister but also to go on the 2 day Cappadocia (Derinkuyu) tour with Hot Air Balloon ride.
+This got me genuinely excited.
+My idea was to see my sister and go on the 2-day Cappadocia (Derinkuyu) tour, complete with a hot air balloon ride.

-In fact, I actually booked this whilst still in Tunisia.
-If I hadn’t seen this tour I don’t know if I would have still been so eager to go to Turkey but definitely coming to this country to spend time with my family – including my baby niece Amilia.
-It was a no brainer.
+In fact, I booked the tour while still in Tunisia.
+If I hadn’t found it, I’m not sure I would have been so eager to go to Turkey—but definitely coming to spend time with my family, including my baby niece Amilia, was a no-brainer.

 Leaving For Turkey After Only 2 Days Back